bloxhead24/DentConnect-demo/replit.md

 ## Overview

 DentConnect is a modern web application that connects patients with last-minute dental appointment cancellations at local practices.
 The platform serves as a real-time marketplace where patients can instantly book available dental appointments while helping practices fill their cancelled slots.
+The demo is password-protected with the password "AppleTooth".

 ## System Architecture